-If there is a possibility that another user has updated the Registry while you have had it open, click on the icon in the Reusable Asset Service toolbar to refresh your display from the latest updates to the Registry.
+Registry has updated the Registry while you have Browser had it open, click on the icon in the Reusable Asset Service toolbar to refresh your display from the latest updates to the Registry.

 Import an Asset into the Model

 The Reusable Asset Service provides common or standard information and data that you can import into your local model.
 The unit that you import is a selected version of the Asset Package; you can also, optionally, import: